MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-32/README.md

 # Generic Real Estate Consulting Project

+## Steps
-- only datasets not easily reproducible (time sensitive data or time to compute) are included on the git
+#### Only datasets not easily reproducible (time sensitive data or time to compute) are included on the git

+Please install packages as per requirements.txt before running the following steps.

+Please note that `geoplot` may have issues installing on Python3.9+

 Run the file in numbered order:
 1. `scripts\1_data_download.py`